Deborah Findlay

+Deborah Findlay (born 31 December 1947) is an English actress.
+She has worked primarily on stage and is an Olivier Award Winner, but has also appeared in several TV series.
+She is known for playing the Defoe family matriarch Ruth in three series of the BBC TV legal drama The Split (2018–2022).

+Early life and education

-Deborah Findlay (born 23 December 1947) is an English actress.
-She joined a theatre company while studying English at the University of Leeds.
+Findlay joined a theatre company while studying English at the University of Leeds.

 Career

+Theatre

-Findlay has worked primarily on stage and appeared in numerous productions, including the original Top Girls.
+Findlay has worked primarily on stage, appearing in numerous productions, including the original Top Girls.
 In the 1980s she worked with the Royal Shakespeare Company where she appeared in Twelfth Night and The Merchant Of Venice.
 In 1997 she won an Olivier Award, as well as Outer Critics' Circle Award for Outstanding Featured Actress in a Play, for her performance as Hilda, the wife of the painter Stanley Spencer in Pam Gems' play Stanley.

-In 2008 she starred in the US premiere of Vincent River by Philip Ridley.
+In 2008, she starred in the US premiere of Vincent River by Philip Ridley.
 In 2009 she appeared alongside Judi Dench in a Donmar West End revival of Madame de Sade.

-In 2013 she starred in the Donmar Warehouse production of Coriolanus as Volumnia, a role which earned her Clarence Derwent award for best supporting actress.
-In 2016 she appeared on the stage of The Royal Court Theatre twice: as Sally in Caryl Churchill's Escaped Alone and as Hazel in Lucy Kirkwood's The Children.
+In 2013, she starred in the Donmar Warehouse production of Coriolanus as Volumnia, a role which earned her Clarence Derwent award for best supporting actress.

+In 2016, she appeared on the stage of The Royal Court Theatre twice: as Sally in Caryl Churchill's Escaped Alone and as Hazel in Lucy Kirkwood's The Children.
 She reprised her role during The Children's Broadway run, receiving a Tony Award nomination.

 In 2018, she appeared at the Bridge Theatre in London, playing the role of Sister Gilchrist in Alan Bennett's Allelujah!

+Findlay appeared in the UK premiere of Eline Arbo's play The Years at the Almeida Theatre from July to August 2024, reprising her role when the play transferred to the Harold Pinter Theatre in the West End in January 2025.